- An ovarian cyst is a fluid-filled sac that develops in or on the ovary and usually disappears after ovulation.

 - If you have belly pain, tell your health care provider (HCP).

-Sometimes girls are told that they have a cyst on their ovaries.
-Fortunately most go away without any treatment.
+Sometimes girls are told that they have a cyst “on” their ovaries but cysts develop within the ovary.
+Fortunately most cysts go away without any treatment.

 What are ovaries and ovulation?